 organization.
 TML did not concentrate on the needs of the electric

 TMEPA has expanded

 which it coordinates with TML, TVPPA, APPA and other utility organizations.

-Directors, chosen in staggered terms; three (3) from each of the main
+chosen in staggered terms; three (3) from each of the main divisions of the

-President, President-Elect and Secretary-Treasurer are elected each year for
+President-Elect and Secretary-Treasurer are elected each year for a 12-month

 The Annual Meeting is usually held the second week